vJourneyman/lakgraph/content/NHL goalie confidence meter 2022-23 - Our early-season ratings for all 32 teams.md

 ---
-title: "NHL goalie confidence meter 2022-23 - Our early-season ratings for all 32 teams"
+title: NHL goalie confidence meter 2022-23 - Our early-season ratings for all 32 teams
 date-created: 2022-10-23
 day-of-week-created: Sun
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # NHL goalie confidence meter 2022-23 - Our early-season ratings for all 32 teams